Specialized High Schools Admissions Test: 2020 Discovery expansion

-New York State Senate Bill S3087, sponsored in 2021 by State Senator Julia Salazar, seeks to repeal the Hecht-Calandra Act.
-The bill, as well as previous iterations of it, point to the fact that no other school district in the state of New York is subject to state laws.
-Furthermore, the bill claims that the 1971 act "help to maintain or increase the racially disparate enrollment in these schools, particularly in regard to Black and Latinx students" and that its purpose was to "further school segregation in NYC".
-The bill would allow the city to create its own admission process for the specialized schools.
+Instead of doing away with SHSAT testing entirely, a compromise was reached whereby 20 percent of each class of every SHS is now filled via the Discovery program, which hosts a summer study program at each SHS for students from disadvantaged backgrounds (who qualify for reduced-price lunch) who took the SHSAT but did not reach the qualifying score.
+Prior to this change, the Discovery program filled only 5 percent of each class at five of the Specialized High Schools, and had not recently been used at all for Stuyvesant High School, Bronx High School of Science, or the High School of American Studies at Lehman College.
+The racial distribution of Discovery students, as of 2024, has drastically lower numbers of white (9% vs. 26%) and multi-racial (1% vs. 5%) students, and higher numbers of Black (12% vs. 5%) and Latino (21% vs. 8%) students, than that of SHS matriculants with a qualifying score; however, Discovery has an even larger proportion of Asian students (56%) than among SHS matriculants scoring above the cutoff (52%).

 Testing locations

-The test is given in late October (8th grade) or early November (9th grade and 8th grade with IEP's, 504 plans, and ELL).
+The test is given in late October (8th grade) or early November (9th grade and 8th grade with IEPs, 504 plans, and ELL).
 The test is administered at testing centers located in Manhattan at Stuyvesant High School, in the Bronx at Bronx High School of Science, in Brooklyn at Brooklyn Technical High School, Sunset Park High School, or James Madison High School, in Queens at Long Island City High School, Hillcrest High School, or John Adams High School, in Staten Island at Staten Island Technical High School.

 Admission

 Students must choose which schools they wish to apply to (up to 8) and indicate them in order of preference on an application portal before the day of the exam.
-The test is offered to all eighth and ninth grade students residing within New York City, but the majority of the applicants are eighth graders.
+The test is offered to all eighth and ninth-grade students residing within New York City, but the majority of the applicants are eighth graders.

 The results of the SHSAT are ordered from the highest score to the lowest score.
-The list is processed in order by score, with each student being placed in their most-preferred school that still has open seats, and continuing until there are no remaining open seats at any school.
-The grading of the test is not proportional to the raw score and is formulized by the New York City Department of Education.
+The list is processed in order by score, with each student being placed in their most preferred school that still has open seats and continuing until there are no remaining open seats at any school.
+The grading of the test is not proportional to the raw score and is formalized by the New York City Department of Education.